 Imagine yourself living in a perfectly balanced natural environment.
 With total freedom.
-A place where your ancestors have been the inhabitors during centuries.
-Evolving, understanding and being part of this peaceful world and rich ecosystem.
+A place where your ancestors have been the inhabitants for centuries.
+Evolving, understanding, and being part of this peaceful world and rich ecosystem.
 Totally integrated.
-On this land you can get aliment easily, due the lack of serious predators and pollution.
-And with the friendly company of your fellows, the only thing you have to take care is food, relax and reproduction.
+On this land you can get aliment easily, due the lack of serious predators and pollution, and with the friendly company of your fellows, the only thing you have to take care is food, relax, and reproduction.

 Don't get me wrong.
 The whole concept is quite controversial.
 We're not trying to convert players into any sort of radical life approach.
 The industrialization has produced nice things for the humanity, like computers and some sort of better life - debatable -.
 So Factorio is at the same time a monument to the power of human intelligence and creativity.
 One single man transforms and takes control of a whole planet by himself.
 This evil world made out of machines is also beautiful.

 The strong point of Factorio is the gameplay, so I guess we don't really need all this detailed fancy graphics in order to have a cool experience playing.
 But what would happen if instead of having the actual resolution, we will have just vectorial geometric shapes and pure RGB colours?.
 Very interesting, but maybe a bit boring after a while.
 We decided to keep this level of realism in order to improve the immersion in the world we try to create.
 And also this solution give us the freedom of using this synthetic vectorial resolution for pure gameplay aspects and GUI solutions.